phalcon/documentation/docs/encryption-security-jwt.md

 ```

 Validates the expiration time.
 If the `exp` value stored in the token is less than now, a `Validation: the token has expired` error is added.

+!!! warning "Expiration boundary"

+    The comparison is strict: a token whose `exp` equals the current second is still accepted.
+RFC 7519 states that a token must not be accepted **on or after** `exp`.
+A future major version rejects the token at the exact `exp` second; until then, issue tokens with the expiration you need minus one second if that boundary matters to you, or add a negative `timeShift` in the validator.

 ```php
 public function validateId(string|null $id = null): Validator